firebase/flutterfire/docs/remote-config/_get-started.md

 object, so that your app behaves as intended before it connects to the Remote Config backend, and so that default values are available if none are set in the backend.

+Important: Don't store confidential data in Remote Config parameter keys or values.
+Remote Config data is encrypted in transit, but end users can access any default or fetched Remote Config parameter that is available to their client app instance.

 ```dart
 await remoteConfig.setDefaults(const {